AutoCheck: Automatically Identifying Variables for Checkpointing by Data Dependency Analysis: Design

 \textbf{Outcome}: An outcome is the main-loop's output, which is used in followup computations as input after the main computation loop.
 An example is `$sum$' (at Line 20) from the example code illustrated in Figure~\ref{fig:ddg_analysis}(d).

 \textbf{\underline{R}ead-\underline{A}fter-\underline{P}artially-\underline{O}verwritten (RAPO)}: When a variable is an array, a write to it can result in partial overwriting, where only some of its elements are updated before they are read by others.
 In the event of a failure during restart, the elements that were not involved in the overwriting cannot be recovered.
 To maintain the state of the array, it is necessary to checkpoint it.
-An example is `$a$' (at Line 16) in the example code illustrated in Figure~\ref{fig:ddg_analysis}(d).
-We select the variables for checkpointing according to the three dependency types mentioned above.
-AutoCheck performs \emph{element-level} dependency analysis.
-Note that if a variable's dependency pattern does not belong to any of the three types, there is no need to checkpoint.

-\textbf{Index}.
-In addition, we also do checkpoint to the induction variables of the main computation loop (only the outermost loop of the main computation loop).
-And we use llvm-pass-loop API for identification.